How To Respond To Bad Online Reviews For Your Business In 2022: The Ultimate Guide

 A negative review means not having a shining 5-star rating.
 But that’s actually a good thing.
 People don’t expect businesses to be perfect.
 They expect them to be real.
 And real things aren’t perfect!

-- Businesses screw up.
+Businesses screw up.
 It happens.
-But when it happens, an interesting opportunity opens up: if you handle it well, you can actually build a stronger relationship with the customer than you had before (Learn how to do this later in this blog with our very own online review response guide!).
+But when it happens, an interesting opportunity opens up: if you handle the bad reviews well, you can actually build stronger relationships with customers (Learn how to do this later in this blog with our very own online review response guide!).

-A few bad reviews in the mix are simply more realistic.
+A few bad reviews online in the mix are simply more realistic.

 1. The Absolute NOs. 🚫

 Trying to take them down

 Why?
 Because it seems a little, well, rude.
-Moreover, consider this: those who are savvy enough to write a Facebook review likely know of the myriad places where they can write a review online including your website, Twitter, and many others.
+Moreover, consider this: those who are savvy enough to write a negative Facebook review likely know of the myriad places where they can write another bad review online including your website, Yelp, Twitter, and many others.
 If you take it down from one place, there is no guarantee that they’d stop.